 Buying a home, whether it's your first time or tenth time, can be a difficult experience without expert, ethical representation.
 We will counsel you from our first meeting to close of escrow and we'll be there for post-closing support.
-We are very hands-on and proactive, and always keep you informed through every stage so your mind is at ease.
+We are very handson and proactive, and always keep you informed through every stage so your mind is at ease.
 We use current market data to effectively negotiate the best possible price as well as terms, and we use strategies to find off-market properties that may be the perfect match for what you're looking for.

 What separates The DeBlis Group from other real estate firms is we provide concierge level service.
 We were founded on the principle of always serving our Client's needs first.
+We give back 10% of our commission to the Client & 10% to the Client's charity of choice (or 20% to the Client).
 We love to sell real estate.
 Every home has a special story, we would be privileged to tell yours.